Chlorine-trifluoride/WARWARRIOR4/README.md

 ln -s /path/to/lib /path/to/build/bin/lib
 ```

+### API Usage

+Rename LeaderboardAPI/Utils/DBConnectionHelper _RENAME.cs to **DBConnectionHelper.cs**
+Open the file.
+Rename the class to DBConnectionHelper.
+Adjust the settings to your PostgreSQL connection settings.

+Build and run the API on a port of your choosing.

+Open WarwarriorGame/Network/Leaderboard.cs
+Edit ```const string API_PATH``` to point to your API.

 ## WarwarriorGame Usage

 Warwarrior is a space physics game.
 All objects with mass interact with each other via gravity.